robertranjan/basePyProject/README.md

 # pybase

-Here are the tools we need to have in a py-project
+Here are the tools we like to use in a py-project

 - [x] [tests][0]
 - [x] [pre-commit][1]